Rethinking Rod Choice II

-One Sunday not long after I got my Ayu (more than two years ago, now) I sent Daniel Galhardo at Tenkara USA an email stating "The Ayu is a great trout rod.
-It isn't a bass rod."
-I'd hooked a bass earlier in the day that I couldn't keep out of some brush.
+Early in my tenkara journey, I'd hooked a bass that I couldn't keep out of some brush.
 I had assumed that had I been fishing with a stiffer rod I would have been able to control the fish.
-Perhaps.
-After that first day, I never again fished for bass with my Ayu.
+I decided I would never again fished for bass with a soft rod.

-However, the difference between how far a fish could run when hooked on an soft rod compared to a stiff rod can only be a few feet.
+However, the difference between how far a fish could run when hooked on an soft rod compared to a stiff rod can only be a few feet, as the soft rod will stiffen up as the bend gets closer to the grip.
 Of course, those few feet could certainly cost you a few fish.

 Anyone fishing with a tenkara rod, though, accepts the idea that there are fish he or she cannot catch.
 Large enough, powerful enough to break a 5X (or even 4X) tippet.
 Losing the occassional bass to a brush pile is the price to be paid for fishing with a softer rather than a stiffer rod.

-Today I decided to pay that price, and went bass fishing with a softer rod and what I call a Sakakibara Kebari.
-Named after Sakakibara Masami - Tenkara no Oni - the Sakakibara Kebari is a very large Sakasa Kebari.
-Sakakibari-sensei ties them in size 4 or even size 2.
+Today I decided to pay that price, and went bass fishing with a very soft rod and a fly I chose to call a Sakakibara Kebari.
+Named after

-I couldn't bring myself to tie them that large and tied mine on a size 6.
-I'm going to order some larger hooks, tough, because even modest sized bluegills could just inhale the size sixes and I strongly suspect most bass would prefer something a bit larger.
+I couldn't bring myself to tie a size 2 and instead tied mine on a size 6.
+I later ordered some larger hooks, tough, because even modest sized bluegills could just inhale the size sixes and I suspected

 This is more about the rod than the fly, though, and I found that the softer rod performed admirably.
 I didn't catch any large bass today, but those I did catch were easily brought to hand.
 And the bluegills were a lot of fun on the soft rod.